3M-TI: High-Quality Mobile Thermal Imaging via Calibration-free Multi-Camera Cross-Modal Diffusion: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to investigate the contributions of each component.
-Table~\ref{tab:ablation} and Fig.~\ref{fig:ablation} report quantitative drops and representative visual examples when individual modules are removed.
+Table~\ref{tab:ablation} and Fig. S5 in the supplementary material report quantitative drops and representative visual examples when individual modules are removed.
 Removing the RGB reference produces markedly blurrier reconstructions (e.g., bicycle spokes and shrub textures), indicating the importance of cross-modal cues.
 Removing the misalignment augmentation reduces robustness to geometric and temporal offsets, leading to visibly degraded high-frequency details.
 Removing the skip connection degrades structural fidelity: circular wheels become distorted and geometric consistency is lost.
-With all components enabled, 3M-TI attains the best balance of fidelity and perceptual quality, producing sharp, semantically consistent thermal reconstructions.
+Removing the semantic guidance of RAM hardly impairs reference metrics yet brings a drop in perceptual quality.
+With all components enabled (w/ All), 3M-TI attains the best balance of fidelity and perceptual quality, producing sharp, semantically consistent thermal reconstructions.

+We further compared CSM (w/ CSM) against: 1) Original Self-Attn (intra-modal attention only); 2) Feature Concat + FC (static projection w/o attention); 3) Standard Cross-Attn (inter-modal attention only).
+The lower half of Table \ref{tab:ablation} show that CSM outperforms all variants.
+Original Self-Attn is incapable of fusing RGB cues.
+Feature Concat relies on static weights, lacking content-adaptive capabilities.
+Standard Cross-Attn neglects the internal spatial context within the thermal modality itself.
+In contrast, CSM concatenates tokens to perform joint Self-Attn.
+This enables the model to capture both inter-modal (RGB-thermal) guidance and intra-modal (thermal-thermal) structural dependencies, which is vital for integrating complementary RGB details while preserving thermal structures.